TheLokj/PySlurmJob/README.md

 #### Sacct

-The `sacct` function return a list of ditionnary containing, for each step of the job, all the [job accouting fields](https://slurm.schedmd.com/sacct.html#SECTION_Job-Accounting-Fields) and the associated values.
+The `sacct` function returns a list of ditionnary containing, for each step of the job, all the [job accouting fields](https://slurm.schedmd.com/sacct.html#SECTION_Job-Accounting-Fields) and the associated values.

     pyslurmjob.sacct(id)